Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Independent work on options.

-Children: I wrote beautifully.
+Children: I wrote it beautifully.

 I didn't make a single mistake.